-The Museum of Transportation houses what has been recognized as one of the largest and best collections of transportation vehicles in the world.
+The National Museum of Transportation houses what has been recognized as one of the largest and best collections of transportation vehicles in the world.

 Today, the Museum site, encompassing 129 acres, features more than four miles of switching and exhibition track, and its 10 buildings include a nationally acclaimed research library of transportation-related memorabilia and documents.

 The Museum's rail and transit collections have grown to encompass more than 190 major exhibits.
 These include the mid-1800s Boston & Providence "Daniel Nason"; Union Pacific #4006 ("Big Boy"), the largest successful steam locomotive ever built; the diminutive "Charles H.", a small steam engine from Chicago's Lake Street Elevated rapid transit line that was cosmetically restored in 1996 to its original appearance; and the 6,600-hp, two-engine Union Pacific diesel #6944 ("Centennial"), built by General Motors' Electro-Motive Division in 1971.